dubudevs/ffcompletionist/README.md

 # ffcompletionist
 A WIP tool to tell YOU what quests to complete to unlock everything

+Fetch your data using getplayerdata.py (you'll need to figure out which functions you want for now) and then use usedata.py to generate a list of quests to do and a GT link for easy reading.

 # Todo
 - Fetch ~~quests~~ and levels from API (requires scraping and cookie wrangling)
 - Use a single API rather than two for fetching data